 - Moderate recoil

-- Limited rifle options
+- Limited rifle options, especially in new guns

 Recommended Load: Buffalo Bore 220-grain Jacketed Flat Nose